 While I could not stop swearing on the comfort offered by the industry standard 600-count bed, this bed was in a league of its own.

-It was just apt and had the right amount of firmness which lets you sink in and yet offer a sleep which would challenge the best alarm clocks.
-Either side of the bed had controls for lighting and drapes.Stocked with refreshing Asprey toiletries the bathroom was embellished in brown marble and like the rest of the suite even the bathroom beautifully embraces grandeur and technology.
+It was just apt and had the right amount of firmness which lets you sink in and yet offers a sleep that would challenge the best alarm clocks.
+Either side of the bed had controls for lighting and drapes.Stocked with refreshing Asprey toiletries, the bathroom was embellished in brown marble, and like the rest of the suite, even the bathroom beautifully embraces grandeur and technology.
 Huge windows adorned the shower enclosure and the sinking tub making it one of the most scenic bathrooms in Chengdu.
-Adding to the modern touch was a Toto Neorest toilet seat, a remote controlled toilet which came with a plethora of useful settings and a presence sensor which operated the seat.
+Adding to the modern touch was a Toto Neorest toilet seat, a remote-controlled toilet that came with a plethora of useful settings and a presence sensor that operated the seat.

-I have travelled extensively and this is my fifth stay at a Ritz Carlton property, I must say that this has to be the best Club Lounge so far.
-All the members at the lounge greeted us by our name and literally went out of their way to make us feel special.
-Being vegetarians who do not consume eggs it was always a tricky to get food matching our diet at lounges in China.
-But it was not the case at the Ritz Carlton Chengdu as in a matter of 30 minutes, the chefs made us green salad and fresh eggless bread .
-Throughout our stay the chefs prepared special vegetarian dishes just for us.
+I have traveled extensively, and this is my fifth stay at a Ritz Carlton property.
+I must say that this has to be the best Club Lounge so far.
+All the members at the lounge greeted us by our names and went out of their way to make us feel special.
+Being vegetarians who do not consume eggs it was always tricky to get food matching our diet at lounges in China.
+But it was not the case at the Ritz Carlton Chengdu as in a matter of 30 minutes, the chefs made us green salad and fresh eggless bread.
+Throughout our stay, the chefs prepared special vegetarian dishes just for us.

-It was our 15th day in China and we were craving for some Indian tea.
-On knowing this the chef looked up the recipe on the Internet, procured the special spices and made for us the perfect cup of tea the next morning.
-When we arrived for breakfast, he said I have a surprise for you and boy, did seeing the cup of tea light up our faces.
+It was our 15th day in China, and we were craving some Indian tea.
+On knowing this, the chef looked up the recipe on the Internet, procured the special spices, and made for us the perfect cup of tea the next morning.
+When we arrived for breakfast, he said I have a surprise for you, and boy, did seeing the cup of tea light up our faces.

-The staff makes the guest requests their top priority this is what make a stay at the Ritz Carlton Chengdu a truly memorable one.
+The staff makes the guest requests their top priority.
+This is what makes a stay at the Ritz Carlton Chengdu a truly memorable one.

 Recognized as UNESCO’s city of gastronomy, Chengdu is known for it fiery Sichuan cuisine and teahouses.
-The Ritz Carlton Chengdu has dining venues,, unfortunately we could not try them as were short on time.
+The Ritz Carlton Chengdu has dining venues,, unfortunately, we could not try them as we were short on time.
 But we did take a tour of these magnificent dining options.
-I was particularly impressed by the entrance of Li Xuan which serves Cantonese and Sichuan cuisine.
+I was particularly impressed by the entrance of Li Xuan, which serves Cantonese and Sichuan cuisine.
 With traditional illustrations and lanterns it aims to recreate Chengdu in the yesteryears.
-Next is Spices a multi cuisine restaurant which has live stations serving Japanese, South East Asian, Italian and Chinese creations.
-For the younger audiences there is Flair a lounge which serves sushi, tapas and innovative cocktails in a chic indoor lounge built around a spacious outdoor patio.
-The afternoon tea was really popular at the lobby lounge which offers round the clock refreshments and finger food.
-We tried out the Ritz Carlton from its long list of cocktails, a smoky and spicy concoction of whiskey, rum and spices.
+Next is Spices a multi-cuisine restaurant that has live stations serving Japanese, South East Asian, Italian and Chinese creations.
+For the younger audiences, there is Flair a lounge that serves sushi, tapas, and innovative cocktails in a chic indoor lounge built around a spacious outdoor patio.
+The afternoon tea was really popular at the lobby lounge, which offered round-the-clock refreshments and finger food.
+We tried out the Ritz Carlton from its long list of cocktails, a smoky and spicy concoction of whiskey, rum, and spices.

 The Ritz Carlton spa along with the gym occupies an entire floor.
-It has 10 treatment rooms and makes use of renowned Biologique Recherche products along with fresh locally sourced tea and herbs to offer a variety of rejuvenating and innovative treatments.
-We would recommend trying out ‘ Harmonic Healing’ a 75 minute treatment which makes use of vibrations of sacred bowls made of seven different metals.
-Each bowl’s vibration achieves a frequency which permeates the water in the body to soothe the nerves and invoke deep relaxation.
+It has ten treatment rooms and makes use of renowned Biologique Recherche products along with fresh, locally sourced tea and herbs to offer a variety of rejuvenating and innovative treatments.
+We would recommend trying out ‘ Harmonic Healing’ a 75-minute treatment that makes use of vibrations of sacred bowls made of seven different metals.
+Each bowl’s vibration achieves a frequency that permeates the water in the body to soothe the nerves and invoke deep relaxation.

 We absolutely enjoyed at the Ritz Carlton Chengdu, its a beautifully designed luxury hotel at the heart of the city which offers impeccable service.
 The rooms are very thoughtfully designed, ooze class and offer unparalleled views.
-However what tops up the entire experience are the well trained and helpful staff.
-Communication can be a huge barrier in China, but of the nine hotels in four cities the Ritz Carlton Chengdu was the only hotel in China where all the staffers could talk and understand basic English.
+However, what tops up the entire experience is the well trained and helpful staff.
+Communication can be a huge barrier in China, but of the nine hotels in four cities, the Ritz Carlton Chengdu was the only hotel in China where all the staffers could talk and understand basic English.

 The Ritz-Carlton – Chengdu,